laj07/asx_equity_research/README.md

 ### WACC (Weighted Average Cost of Capital)

-The blended "hurdle rate" — what investors (debt + equity) require as a return.
+The blended "hurdle rate" is
+what investors (debt + equity) require as a return.

 ```
 WACC = (E/V × Cost of Equity) + (D/V × Cost of Debt × (1 − Tax Rate))